 The nature of plant TADs, however, is less well understood, and indeed their functional significance in plants have been disputed (27,44,87).
 Our analysis of TADs and their boundaries in rice provide evidence that these genomic elements share features with functional TADs in metazoan systems, including high transcriptional activity, enrichment for active histone marks, low methylation levels, low TE content and increased gene densities at TAD boundaries.
-Moreover, we find significant correlation of expression levels for genes within these rice TADs, suggesting that they indeed function as genomic domains with shared regulatory features.
+Moreover, we find significant correlation of . levels for genes within these rice TADs, suggesting that they indeed function as genomic domains with shared regulatory features.
 Our findings emphasize that animal and plant TADs may share more commonalities than initially thought, as evidenced by similar genetic and epigenetic signatures associated with TADs and their boundaries.